yulsdata/Data_Engineering_Nanodegree/Data Modelling with Postgres/README.md

 Fact table
 - *songplays* stores the song play records, containing info for each song play Dimension tables
-- *songs* stores the songs in the music database
+- *songs* contains info about the songs in the music database
-- *artists* stores the artists the in music database
+- *artists* contains all the artists in music database
-- *users* stores the users in the app
+- *users* contains all the users of the app
 - *time* stores the timestamps of records in songplays by specific units